escuderoemanuel/gitignore/README.md

-# gitignore
+# gitignore File

-Custom 'gitignore' file to use in your own projects.
+- Custom 'gitignore' file to use in your own projects.